Clare Boothe Luce Program

 Women comprise nearly half the faculty in non-science fields at four-year colleges and universities nationwide, but only about a quarter of faculty in mathematics, and an even smaller percentage in the physical sciences, engineering and computer science.
 To encourage women to enter sciences, mathematics and engineering fields, the CBL Program awards:

 Eligible students must be:

-- a U.S. citizen or U.S. Permanent Resident;
+- a U.S. citizen or permanent resident;

-- intending to pursue a career in teaching and research in these fields;
+- intending to pursue a career in teaching and research in these fields

-2019 CBL Awards Timeline:
+2020 CBL Timeline:

-- February - eligible students will be invited to apply for a CBL award.
+- February - Eligible students will be invited to apply for a CBL award.

-- Friday, March 15, 2019 at 11:59 pm - completed application deadline
+- Friday, March 6, 2020 at 11:59 p.m. - completed application deadline